josvitt/WSTHelper/README.md

 # WSTHelper
 Poorly made plugin to add !chat commands to cs2-surftimer

-!reset, !r to reset to first stage this should be working for surf_beginner, surf_utopia_njv, surf_mesa_revo, surf_kitsune (spawn is hardcoded in plugin for these maps specifically so new maps or different spawn locations would have to be defined manually at this time)
+!reset, to reset to first stage this should be working for surf_beginner, surf_utopia_njv, surf_mesa_revo, surf_kitsune (spawn is hardcoded in plugin for these maps specifically so new maps or different spawn locations would have to be defined manually at this time)